 Lung Metastasis

 When osteosarcoma or UPS spreads, it usually spreads to the lung.
-Treatment of newly diagnosed osteosarcoma and UPS with lung metastasis may include the following:
+Treatment of newly diagnosed osteosarcoma and UPS that has spread to the lung may include chemotherapy followed by surgery to remove the primary cancer and more chemotherapy.
+Then, the doctor will remove the cancer in the lung and give additional chemotherapy.

 Bone Metastasis or Bone with Lung Metastasis